Methodology

 JCQ publish GCSE results in the third week in August

-The department’s contractor receives results from the awarding bodies (data is collected throughout the year but the majority is collected in the summer)
+The Department receives results from the awarding bodies (data is collected throughout the year but the majority is collected in the summer)

 September

-The department’s contractor received results from the awarding bodies so they can carry out the matching of exams entered (and results achieved) data to pupil level data.
+The Department received results from the awarding bodies so they can carry out the matching of exams entered (and results achieved) data to pupil level data.
 This process includes applying first entry discounting rules and deriving the headline indicators using those qualifications that count.
-The department receives matched and processed data from the contractor.
+The Department creates matched and processed data.

 October